Home

 Overview

-The Biznet Nusantara Cable System-1 (BNCS-1) is a domestic submarine cable system operating entirely within Indonesia.
-Spanning 105 kilometres, it connects four landing points across the Indonesian archipelago and serves intra-Indonesian connectivity needs.
-The cable is owned and operated by Biznet, a private Indonesian network and internet services provider.
+The Biznet Nusantara Cable System-1 (BNCS-1) is a domestic submarine cable system exclusively serving Indonesia.
+Spanning a total length of 105 kilometers, it connects four key landing points across the western part of the Indonesian archipelago.
+Designed to address local connectivity needs, BNCS-1 enhances communication infrastructure within the region.
+The system is owned and operated by Biznet, a private Indonesian telecommunications company specializing in internet services, cable television, and data center solutions.
+BNCS-1 became operational in 2024, further strengthening Indonesia’s extensive submarine cable network.

 Route and Landings